CoderPluto/guidelines/section_minecraft_discussion.md

 ## Suggestions

+### Constructive Replies

-Replies to suggestions must be constructive criticism of the suggestion or offer ideas on how to expand the original idea, posts containing just `Support` or `No Support` aren't constructive.
+Replies to suggestions must be constructive criticism of the suggestion or offer ideas on how to expand the original idea, posts containing just `Support` or `No Support` are not constructive.

 > Moderators should delete any post that isn't constructive, a member who is persistently making posts that aren't constructive should be issued a Spamming warning.